 Reza Mollaaghababa, Ph.D. is a partner in the Intellectual Property Department of Pepper Hamilton LLP, resident in the Boston office.
-He also is a member of the firm’s Sustainability, CleanTech and Climate Change Team.
+Dr. Mollaaghababa is co-chair of the firm’s Intellectual Property Transactions and Rights Management Practice Group.

-Dr. Mollaaghababa’s practice focuses on all aspects of intellectual property law, including preparation and prosecution of patent and trademark applications, and preparation of patentability, infringement, validity and clearance opinions.
+Dr. Mollaaghababa’s practice focuses on all aspects of intellectual property law, including preparation and prosecution of patent and trademark applications, preparation of patentability, infringement, validity and clearance opinions.
 He has prepared and prosecuted patent applications in diverse fields of technology, such as photonics/optics, nanotechnology, medical devices, semiconductor processing, lithography, telecommunications, magnetic resonance, and computer hardware and software.

 Dr. Mollaaghababa works with well-established companies, emerging companies as well as academic institutions to identify and protect their intellectual property.
 He provides clients with strategic counseling, including licensing as well as formation and management of intellectual property portfolios.